apleasantview/wp-scratch-box/README.md

 | "host_path" | "src/" |
 | "guest_path" | "/var/www/public" |

 Vagrant will create the `host_path` folder if it doesn't exist.
-The root Host directory will be synced to `/vagrant` per Vagrants' defaults.
+The root directory will be synced to `/vagrant` per Vagrants' defaults, giving you access to any other folders and files needed.
 Note that there is no '/' at the end of the `guest_path`.

-#### Provisioning
-`wp-scratch-box.sh`
-This is the provisioning file that will install the following packages and LAMP stack:
-- **packages:**
-  - composer
-  - curl
-  - git-core
-  - imagemagick
-  - jq
-  - ntp
-  - software-properties-common
-  - unzip
-  - vim
-  - zip
-  - wp-cli w/ tab completions
-- **LAMP**
-	- Apache 2.4
-		- Document root: `/var/www/public`
-	- MariaDB 10.3
-		- root user: `root`
-		- root password: `root`
-	- PHP-FPM 7.2
-- **WordPress**
-	- *See below*

 ### WordPress Configuration
 The latest stable version of WordPress is downloaded and configured through WP-CLI.